Let The Adventure Begin!

 Only Scoutmaster’s and camp contact may request refunds.
 All refunds will be paid to the person who paid made the payment.
 Adding and/or removing individuals will follow the same refund policy.
 All refund requests should be submitted in writing to Jolynne Conrad.
 All refunds are subject to Camp Director approval.

 CampDoc is our Camp’s medical documentation system which allows us to manage information for each person attending camp.
 Each person attending camp will be given a login to CampDoc to fill out and upload their medical forms and information.
-No paper medical forms will be accepted without direct permission from the Ranch Director.
+No paper medical forms will be accepted.

-Additionally, any adult planning or attending camp can sign up for text message alerts.
-These will be used for reminders prior to camp, and may be used at camp for additional communication.
+Any adult planning or attending camp can sign up for text message notifications.
+These will be used for reminders prior to camp, and may be used at camp for additional communication and emergency situations.
 To sign up, text the code for your week below to 81010.

 Week 1: @DOBW1